March CPI Report: Iran War Lifts Inflation to a 2-Year High

 Inflation's always been top of mind for economists.
-But since June 2022, when the Consumer Price Index (CPI) hit its highest level in 40 years (9.1%!) and the Federal Reserve hiked interest rates to their highest level in over 20 years, it's become a talking point for most folks.
+But since June 2022, when the Consumer Price Index (CPI) hit its highest level in 40 years (9.1%!) and the Federal Reserve hiked interest rates to their highest level in over 20 years, it's become a major talking point for the rest of us.

 This is because inflation is a measure of our purchasing power.
 How much things cost and how quickly prices are rising directly impact not only how far a dollar will stretch for us, but also how far it will go for the companies that we invest in.
 And very few things make the stock market grumpier than a disappointing profit margin.

-More recently, the ongoing conflict between the U.S., Israel and Iran has caused oil prices to spike to their highest level in four years and gas prices to soar above $4.00 per gallon, raising concerns that the decelerating inflation trend we've seen in recent years could reverse course.
+More recently, the ongoing conflict between the U.S., Israel and Iran has caused oil prices to spike to their highest level in four years and gas prices to soar above $4.00 per gallon, putting a quick halt to the decelerating inflation trend we've seen in recent years.

 From just $107.88 $24.99 for Kiplinger Personal Finance